paramat/mesecar/README.txt

-mesecar 0.2.0 by paramat
+mesecar 0.3.0 by paramat
-For latest stable Minetest and back to 0.4.9
+For latest stable Minetest and back to 0.4.10
-Depends default wool dye
+Depends default
 Licenses: code WTFPL, textures CC BY-SA